Reviews You Can Rely On

 Conclusion

 Regardless of where you plan on walking, this list of top performers will have you covered.
-We understand how intimidating it can be to choose just one pair of walking shoes, which is why we are happy to pass on our knowledge of the best to you.
+We understand how intimidating it can be to choose just one pair of walking shoes, so we are happy to share our knowledge of the best.
 Whether you're set on ultimate comfort or trying out a new pair of zero-drops, we hope we've made it a breeze to choose your new pair of walking shoes.

 Nathaniel Bailey, Trish Matheny, Ally Arcuri, Rebecca Glades, and Matthew Richardson